zx80/flask-simple-auth/README.md

 - `FSA_AUTH` governs the *how*: `none`, `httpd`, `basic`, `param`, `password`, `token`… as described in details in the next sections.
 Default is `httpd`.
-If a single scheme is provided, authentication will be `token` then the provided scheme, i.e. `token` are tried first anyway.
+If a non-token single scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` are tried first anyway.
 To take full control of authentication scheme, provide an ordered list.
-Note that it does not always make much sense to mix some schemes.
+Note that it does not always make much sense to mix some schemes, e.g.
+*basic* and *digest* password storage assumptions are distinct and should not be merged.

 - `FSA_MODE` tells when to attempt authentication.